scala/docs.scala-lang/contribute/hacker-guide.md

 There are two things you should know here:

 1) Commit messages are frequently the only way to communicate with the authors of the code written a few years ago.
 Therefore, we give them big importance.
-Be creative and eloquent - the more context your provide about the change you've introduced, the bigger the probability that some future maintainer will understand you right.
+Be creative and eloquent - the more context your provide for the change you've introduced, the bigger the probability that some future maintainer will get you right.
 Consult [the pull request policy](https://github.com/scala/scala/wiki/Pull-Request-Policy) for more information about the desired style of your commits.

 2) Clean history is also important.
 Therefore we won't accept pull requests for bug fixes that have more than one commit.
 For features, it is okay to have several commits, but all tests need to pass after every single commit.
-To clean up your commit structure, you want to [rewrite history](http://git-scm.com/book/en/Git-Branching-Rebasing) using `git rebase` so your commits are against the latest revision of `master`.
+To clean up your commit structure, you want to [rewrite history](http://git-scm.com/book/en/Git-Branching-Rebasing) using `git rebase` so that your commits are against the latest revision of `master`.

 Once you are satisfied with your work, synced with `master` and cleaned up your commits you are ready to submit a patch to the central Scala repository.
 Before proceeding make sure you have pushed all of your local changes to your fork on Github.